Uptown... It's Hot!

 Uptown...
-It's Hot! was a 1986 Broadway play created, directed, choreographed by and starring Maurice Hines.
-Performed at the Lunt-Fontanne Theatre, the play was a musical anthology chronicling the history of African-American music in the United States.
+It's Hot! was a 1986 Broadway musical created, directed, choreographed by and starring Maurice Hines.
+Performed at the Lunt-Fontanne Theatre, the musical was an anthology chronicling the history of African-American music in the United States.

-Although the music garnered praise, the play received generally unfavorable reviews.
+Although the music garnered praise, the musical received generally unfavorable reviews.
 New York Times critic Frank Rich called it "the theatrical equivalent of a telephone-booth-stuffing contest" and "an orgy of grotesque and sometimes necrophiliac mimicry."
-The play did, however, earn Hines a Tony Award nomination for Best Performance by a Leading Actor in a Musical.
+The musical did, however, earn Hines a Tony Award nomination for Best Performance by a Leading Actor in a Musical.

 Uptown...
 It's Hot! ran from January 28 to February 16, 1986, ending its run after 24 performances.